 Imagine its you traveling from Texas to California on a perilous journey in only a vulnerable covered wagon, way back in the 1800's.
 Sharp Indian arrows and outlaw bullets will easily pierce the wooden boards which are supposed to protect you, scared and hiding among all the belonging you have in the world.
 Will you survive?
 Will seven year old Jonathan Hart survive?

-The mission of The Green Valley is to promote land preservation, conservation, and wisely provide for agribusiness and agritourism as a regenerative industry which generates much needed economic development, social well-being, and a self-sustainable quality of life for people, place and nature to harmoniously co-exist and flourish.
+The mission of TGVF is to promote San Bernardino County/Inland Empire historic home and land preservation, conservation, and to wisely provide for agribusiness and agritourism as a regenerative industry.
+Our goal is to create, in accordance with the various city governances, solid economic development, social well-being, and a self-sustainable quality of life for its people, place and nature to harmoniously co-exist and flourish.